 - Your average balance has dropped significantly.

-- We have suspected fraud in your account.
+- We have suspected fraud in your Account or Sub-account.

-- Your account recently incurred a negative balance.
+- Your Account or Sub-account recently incurred a negative balance.

 Special Rules for New Accounts.